 The first step after being denied car insurance is to shop around for a policy and apply with other providers.
 If you’re not sure what your best options are, you can speak with an insurance broker or contact several insurance companies directly.

 Although many providers offer online quotes, you may want to call them to speak with an agent if you have a low credit score or payment issues in your history that you want to explain.

 Beyond seeking out other policies, focus on shoring up your credit and your driving habits.
 If you’re often getting speeding tickets or other traffic violations, become meticulous about following all local driving laws.
 See about going to traffic school and having some of those points taken off your record.
 If your credit score is low, prioritize paying down debts and getting those payments in on time.
 Although these won’t be overnight fixes, they will increase your chances of approval in the future.

-Regardless of your driving and credit history, it’s always wise to request quotes from several insurance companies to make sure you’re choosing the best auto insurance coverage for you at the right price.
+Regardless of your driving and credit history, it’s always wise to request quotes from several insurance companies to make sure you’re choosing good auto insurance coverage for you at the right price.

 - Insurance Information Institute.
-“What determines the price of an auto insurance policy?”
-Accessed Nov.
-16, 2020.
+"What determines the price of an auto insurance policy?."
+Accessed November 16, 2020.